 Like all lending in the commercial arena, it is a CMBS loan requisite to only fund industrial, commercial, hotels, and multifamily – never residential.
 Then too it has to be a first lien loan, thus canceling out 2nd lien advances from the equation.
 The interest rate is always fixed (i.e. never variable) and amortized generally over 25 – 30 years.
 However, the loan terms are ranged between 5 to 10 years, with 15 years considered extraordinarily long.
 Sometimes an interest-only period of payment is included.
 Now with amortization and term being unaligned, typically these loans end with a big balloon payment or otherwise need to be refinanced.
 It is adaptable to most borrower structures including partnerships, trusts, corporations, LLCs, Delaware Corporations, estates, and even foreign nationals.
 Properties in every USA city, town or country district qualifies for consideration.

 Clopton Capital prides itself on its seamless ability to give borrowers on-demand access to the most competitive commercial mortgage lenders handling CMBS transactions in the business – and any other funding option for that matter.
-We can demonstrate several $ billion of closed commercial leveraging deals over the last 10 years built purely on trust and close relationships with primary lenders in every state.
+We can demonstrate several billion dollars in closed commercial leveraging deals over the last 10 years built purely on trust and close relationships with primary lenders in every state.
 If anyone can make a CMBS facilitation possible for you, we can.
-When you connect with us you are sure to enjoy the uninterrupted and focused attention that our open-book communications policy is famous for.
+When you connect with us you are sure to enjoy the uninterrupted and focused attention that our open-book communications policy is famous for providing.

-To understand more about CMBS loans, or have CMBS loans explained, contact one of our commercial mortgage lenders by calling 866-647-1650 or using the Contact Us form available from the menu.
+To understand more about CMBS loans and the securitization process, or to get a fast quote, contact one of our commercial mortgage lenders by calling 866-647-1650 or using the Contact Us form available from the menu.
 We’re always happy to work with investors to find the right CMBS loan rates and repayment plans to suit your needs.
-And with low closing costs attached to a straightforward documentation and underwriting process, your commercial loan experience will be stress-free.
+And with low closing costs attached to a straightforward documentation and underwriting process, your commercial loan experience will be stress free.